aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Struct `SmartVector`

-A Scalable vector implementation based on tables, elements are grouped into buckets with <code>bucket_size</code>.
+A Scalable vector implementation based on tables, Ts are grouped into buckets with <code>bucket_size</code>.
 The option wrapping BigVector saves space in the metadata associated with BigVector when smart_vector is so small that inline_vec vector can hold all the data.